Research

 My research focus to date has been on the aspect of safe spatial perception, which I believe is the fundamental enabler for all complex tasks that robots need to solve.
 An important aspect of safety in spatial perception is being able to certify the quality of solutions to non-convex optimization problems, which we have addressed in our latest stream work works on global optimality for state estimation.
 Another important aspect is safe operation in the event of sensor degradation, to which I have contributed during my PhD using unconventional, non-visual measurement modalities for spatial perception, such as Bluetooth, WiFi, Ultra-Wideband (UWB) and sound, thus increasing the resilience of robots to the failure of one or more sensing modalities.

-More broadly speaking, I am interested in applied mathematics and formal guarantees for robotics, as a necessary complement to highly performing, but often non-transparent, learned methods.
+More broadly speaking, I am interested in applied mathematics and formal guarantees for robotics, and the interplay between model-based and data-driven approaches for safe autonomy.

 Current research

-Common solvers used in robotics, such as Gauss-Newton or Levenberg-Marquardt, provide first-order optimal solutions to localization problems.
-Because most optimization problems encountered in robotics are non-convex, these solutions may correspond to local optima, and may be far from the global optimum.
-In our current research we are exploring ways to ensure the quality of candidate solutions, exploiting concepts from Lagrangian duality theory.
-In particular, we are interested in non-linear measurement models such as distances or angles, which arise for instance when doing localization from ultra-wideband signals, sound, or Bluetooth signals, to name a few.
-An accessible introduction to this topic is given in our arXiv paper on robust line fitting, and our first publication on certified range-only localization can be found here.
+Common solvers used in robotics state estimation, such as Gauss-Newton or Levenberg-Marquardt, provide first-order optimal solutions very reliably.
+Because most optimization problems encountered in robotics are non-convex, these solutions may however correspond to local optima, and may be far from the global optimum.
+In this research project we are exploring ways to ensure the quality of candidate solutions, exploiting concepts from Lagrangian duality theory.
+An accessible introduction to this topic is given in our arXiv paper on robust line fitting.

 Past research